North Cheshire

 3 Good Good beer in good form.
 You may cancel plans to move to another pub.
 You may want to stay for another pint.
 "Enjoyable"; "Nice"

-4 Very Good Excellent beer in excellent condition.
+4 Excellent Excellent beer in excellent condition.
 You stay put!
 "First-class"; "Great"

 5 Perfect Probably the best you are ever likely to find it.
 A seasoned drinker will award this score very rarely.
 "Superlative"; "Stunning"